-Lay Pastoral Assistants
+Lay Pastoral Assistant

-The focus of all LPA Ministry is pastoral care, but an individual’s ministry will vary according to their gifts and skills, and the local situation.
 In all cases the ministry calls for a loving and compassionate heart, and a willingness to listen and support those in need.

 LPAs may be involved in: